hrimar/MyFirstOwnWebProject-FishSpinDays/FishSpinDays/FishSpinDays.Web/API_Documentation.md

 ## Configuration

-To use the APIin production environment:
+To use the API in production environment:

-1. Set JWT settings в `appsettings.json`
+1. Set JWT settings в `appsettings.Production.json`
 2. Configure CORS policies
 3. Set logging и monitoring
 4. Set rate limiting if needed